kushyzee/survey-form/README.md

 # Survey form

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/Kushyzee/pen/vYREWOb](https://codepen.io/Kushyzee/pen/vYREWOb).
+This is my solution to the Survery form project by freecodecamp, originally created on [codepen](https://codepen.io/Kushyzee/pen/vYREWOb)